liuqx315/Multiscale-pattern/doc/guide/source/mathematics/Preconditioning.rst

 Preconditioning
 ===================

-When using a Newton method to solve the nonlinear system :eq:`Residual`, ARKode makes repeated use of a linear solver to solve linear systems of the form :math:`Ax = b`, where :math:`x` is a correction vector and :math:`b` is a residual vector.
-If this linear system solve is done with one of the scaled preconditioned iterative linear solvers, these solvers are rarely efficient if used without preconditioning.
+When using an inexact Newton method to solve the nonlinear system :eq:`Residual`, ARKode makes repeated use of a linear solver to solve linear systems of the form :math:`Ax = b`, where :math:`x` is a correction vector and :math:`b` is a residual vector.
+If this linear system solve is done with one of the scaled preconditioned iterative linear solvers, the efficiency of such solvers may benefit tremendously from preconditioning.
 A system :math:`Ax=b` can be preconditioned as one of:

 .. math::
    (P^{-1}A)x = P^{-1}b & \qquad\text{[left preconditioning]}, \\